Skip to main content

 Access quality standards and key elements for non-clinical physical therapist residency and fellowship programs for ABPTRFE accreditation.

-Candidacy Review Council members serve four-year terms.
-The number of members selected to serve on the Candidacy Review Council is determined by the number of new program applicants.
-Tasks Evaluating residency and fellowship programs seeking ABPTRFE initial accreditation by completing comprehensive
+Candidacy Review Panel members serve four-year terms.
+The number of members selected to serve on the Candidacy Review Panel is determined by the number of new program applicants.
+Tasks Evaluating residency and fellowship programs seeking ABPTRFE initial accreditation by completing comprehensive reviews

 Description of Residency Practice Clinical Electrophysiology